liulei/volks2/README.md

 **Output**:

 - `NoXXXX/segXXXX.npy`: fringe fitting result of one baseline in the give time range.
-Note that each of these seg file contains fitting result of **only one** baseline.
+Note that every such kind of these seg files contains fitting result of **only one** baseline.
 - `NoXXXX/fitdump.npy`: this file contains fitting result of one scan.
 It is organized as a series of dicts of different level:

     `d = np.load('NoXXXX/fitdump.npy', allow_pickle=True).item()`